MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/caller-id-policies.md

 - A substitute phone number, which can be one of the following:
   - A telephone number through Operator Connect or Direct Routing that is assigned to a resource account used by a Teams Auto Attendant or Call Queue.
   - A telephone number that is classified as a service and toll-free number in your Calling Plans telephone number inventory.
 It is assigned to a Teams Auto Attendant or Call Queue.
 - The Calling Party Name or CNAM set on the outbound PSTN call.
+For example, when a user makes a call, you can change the caller ID to display your organization's main phone number and company name instead of the user's phone number.
 - End user control that overrides the caller ID policy.

 For more information, see [caller ID settings](#caller-id-settings).